 In many parts of Golden Bay (as around New Zealand) use (human activity) will be compatible with an ONL or ONF designation.
-Given the finding by Judge Kenderdine, which places an ONL designation across sea areas which are also AMAs (Aquaculture Management Areas), there was a logic in adopting the same approach at Port Tarakohe where landscape significance and multiple uses coincide.
-The Golden Bay Coastal Marine ONL is across a very large landscape which, in the finding of the Environment Court, was seen to be able to absorb the influence of activities such as aquaculture and remain outstanding in quality.
+Given the Environment Court decision, which places an ONL designation across sea areas which are also AMAs (Aquaculture Management Areas), there was a logic in adopting the same approach at Port Tarakohe where landscape significance and multiple uses coincide.
+The Golden Bay Coastal Marine ONL is across a very large landscape which in the finding of the Environment Court was seen to be able to absorb the influence of activities such as aquaculture and remain outstanding in quality.
 Case law has also established that it is not justified to excise small areas from a larger whole.
 As with all of the wharves and ports in the study area of Golden Bay, the Group notes that the port at Tarakohe extends out into the coastal marine ONL and as it is such a relatively small area, excising it would be unjustified.
 The Group also acknowledges the economic and recreational importance of Port Tarakohe and suggests it is an appropriate activity that can be absorbed by the ONL without diminishing it as a whole.
-Potential future expansion of the port should be undertaken in such a way as to be sensitive to the landscape attributes of the coastal marine ONL and the nearby Port Tarakohe Cliffs ONF.
+Potential future expansion of the Port should be undertaken in such a way as to be sensitive to the landscape attributes of the Coastal Marine ONL and the nearby Port Tarakohe Cliffs ONF.

 Wainui Bay is commercially known as a highly reliable site in NZ for mussel spat catching.
 The Group was consistent in focusing on landscape quality distinct from use, as part of its evaluation, and in line with our kete of principles.
-The Group's narrative on appropriate use is included in the following section, after the description of each landscape or feature.

-The Group arrived at the view that in principle the marine-based ONL should include of the inlets and estuaries to mean high water springs, excepting in a number of locations (in some of the estuaries/inlets and around Port Tarakohe) the ONL comes further onto land.
+The Group arrived at the view that in principle the marinebased ONL should include of the inlets and estuaries to mean high water springs, excepting in a number of locations (in some of the estuaries / inlets and around Port Tarakohe) the ONL comes further onto land.
 While the Group agreed that each individual estuary or inlet in the Bay not be given ONF status other than Wainui Bay Inlet, it did agree that there should be a narrative included in the report on each individual estuary or inlet, and this is included in the descriptions in the following section.